-Despite our achievements in 2017, the Board and management recognise that we have been extremely fortunate to experience a sustained period of on-field success and attract significant funding to redevelop the stadium.
+Whilst the achievements in 2018 were below the high expectations set, the Board and management recognise that we have been extremely fortunate to experience a sustained period of on-field success and attract funding to redevelop GMHBA Stadium.
 Despite this success, we continue to face many challenges and are working hard to address them.
 The requirement for ongoing innovation and improvement across all areas of our business is critical to ensuring the long-term success of the Club.
 The Club is continually looking for new ways to grow our revenue and contain expenses so that we can continue to be well placed financially in a competitive environment that is changing at an unprecedented rate.
-The Club continually reviews the objectives and strategies within its Business Plan to ensure that the Club has the strategic framework in place to meet its challenges and be successful and financially sustainable in the long term.